jpdecastro/kubernetes-cluster-logging-efk/README.md

 ![Discover Index](images/kibana-index-discover.png)

-Read the [Kibana Guide](https://www.elastic.co/guide/en/kibana/current/index.html) to learn more about Kibana, includes a Quick start and other useful information like how to create dashboards to visualize your data.
+Read the [Kibana Guide](https://www.elastic.co/guide/en/kibana/current/index.html) to learn more about Kibana, includes a Quick Start section and other useful information like, how to create dashboards to visualize your log data.

 Final step complete!
 The 3-node Elasticsearch cluster is up and running and integrated with FluentD to capture log data.
-We've also configured Kibana with Elasticsearch, so that we can start analyzing/visualizing data.
+We've also configured Kibana with Elasticsearch, so that we can start analyzing/visualizing log data.

 ## Launch Counter Pods & analyze log data
 The real final piece in this setup is capturing our application data.
 Therefore, we will deploy a small application to